Maps show dengue fever risk areas as CDC warns of global case surge

 Following spikes in cases, the World Health Organization declared an emergency in December, and Puerto Rico declared an epidemic in March.
 So far this year, there have been nearly 1,500 locally acquired U.S. cases, nearly all of them in Puerto Rico.

-Local mosquitos still pose a threat, officials warned in Tuesday's health alert, advising doctors to know the symptoms, ask questions about where patients recently traveled and consider ordering dengue tests when appropriate.
+Local mosquitos still pose a threat, officials warned in the national health alert, advising doctors to know the symptoms, ask questions about where patients recently traveled and consider ordering dengue tests when appropriate.

 "We've seen a huge outbreak in Latin America over the last several months.
 There are parts of the United States that are also at risk, in particular the Gulf Coast, Florida, Texas, also parts of southern California," said Dr. Céline Gounder, a CBS News medical contributor and editor-at-large for public health at KFF Health News.